aliye-nezhad/nordic-gdp-health-panel-stata/README.md

 | `country_id` | Country identifier | Panel dimension |
 | `year` | Calendar year | Time dimension |

-The workbook does not document source URLs, indicator codes, or a retrieval date.
-It also contains an apparent scale inconsistency in Denmark's population field.
-The values are preserved for replication, but the results should not be treated as validated substantive evidence.
+The original workbook does not include complete metadata documentation (such as source URLs, indicator codes, or retrieval dates).
+The dataset is therefore preserved as provided for replication of the original workflow.
+During validation, a potential scale inconsistency was identified in Denmark's population variable; this issue is documented and should be considered when interpreting substantive results.
 See [`data/README.md`](data/README.md).

 ## Empirical Workflow